cognito vr headset

 Increased myelin gene and protein expression observed

 Myelin is a protective layer that insulates nerves and facilitates electrical communication between neurons.
-Because loss of myelin is linked to greater cognitive decline, it is essential for brain health.
+Because loss of myelin is linked to greater cognitive decline, it is essential for brain health.2

-Designed to slow the progression of Alzheimer’s disease without serious treatment-limiting side effects
+Designed to slow the progression of Alzheimer’s disease non-invasively, in the home

 Preservation of brain volume and structure

-Alzheimer’s patients experience loss of brain volume and structure at a much higher rate compared to healthy aging.a There is a strong relationship between the progressive loss of brain structure and functional disability in Alzheimer’s disease.b Patients in our Phase 2 trial experienced significant preservation of brain volume as measured by MRI when compared to the control group.
+Alzheimer’s patients experience loss of brain volume and structure at a much higher rate compared to healthy aging.3 There is a strong relationship between the progressive loss of brain structure and functional disability in Alzheimer’s disease.4 Patients in our feasibility trial experienced significant preservation of brain volume as measured by MRI when compared to the control group.

 woman knitting